Hi I'm Britty

 What have you done successfully to shield your family from unwanted influences?

 One big thing we have done is we stay away from higher than PG-13 movies.
 We are a young couple and our friends are often seeing movies that are R rated or going to clubs and parties.
 We miss the social interaction, but we gain much more by keeping the Spirit with us.
-We hope to set a good example for our friends and hope they will want to recieve the blessings that we recieve.
+We hope to set a good example for our friends and hope they will want to receive the blessings that we receive.
+We also homeschool our daughter.
+We do this for several reasons, but one of those reasons is to lesson her exposure to bad influences and create a strong family bond.

 How does making right choices help us make more right choices?